 The Scottish Government estimates about 20% of Scotland's carbon emissions come from heating buildings.
-To achieve Net Zero by 2045 there is a need to decarbonise this sector, and they have put forward a ‘Heat in Buildings Bill’ looking at ways to decarbonise this sector.
+To achieve Net Zero by 2045 there is a need to decarbonise this sector, and they have put forward a ‘Heat in Buildings Bill’ looking at ways to do this.

 The bill also reviews current Energy Performance Certificate ratings, so in the future some properties with gas boilers could be downgraded compared to those with climate-friendly systems such as heat pumps.